aliarsalankazmi/Notes-StatisticalAnalysis/README.md

   - Phi used for variables when each has exactly 2 possible outcomes; adjusts sample size.
 Phi = sqrt(chi-squared/n)
   - Contingency Coefficient used when each variable has 3 or more possible outcomes.
 C = sqrt(phi^2/1+phi^2)
   - Cramer's V used when variables have unequal number of possible outcomes.
 V = (phi^2/t) OR V = sqrt(chi-squared^2/nt) where t = min(nrow-1,ncol-1)

+* For partial correlations:
+  - use the `ggm` package's `pcor()` function

+* For **comparing correlation coefficients**:
+  - Independent correlation coefficients, convert to Z-scores (to make the distribution normal and calculate the standard error), and calculate the difference of these Z-scores
+  - For dependent correlation coefficients, use the t-statistic

+* For calculating the **effect size**:
+  - Correlation coefficients for Pearson's and Spearman's are the effect sizes.
+However, the effect size of Kendall's Tau and Pearon's and Spearman's are not comparable, as Kendall's Tau is always smaller than Spearman's (and Pearson's).